-The Canon EOS 40D and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were revealed to the public, respectively, in August 2007 and March 2009.
+The Canon EOS 40D and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were announced, respectively, in August 2007 and March 2009.
 The 40D is a DSLR, while the GH1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (40D) and a Four Thirds (GH1) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 40D vs Panasonic GH1